Type to search

 Virupaksha Temple

-Our last stop of the day was the Virupaksha temple, one of the oldest active temples in India.
-It was created in the 7th century, after which it was enhanced during the Chalukya era and followed by the Vijayanagara era.
 The intricate carvings on the well-maintained temple make it difficult to believe that it is so old.
 This grand shrine is a must-visit place in Hampi and one of the monuments that were awarded the status of UNESCO world heritage site.
 Unlike many active shrines, there is no specific dress code for entering the temple.

 The temple is also famous for a small slit in the wall which exhibits a pin-hole camera effect in the day.
-When the sun-rays pass through it creating an inverted image of the main tower.
+When the sunrays pass through it creating an inverted image of the main tower.

 The last day we checked out of the hotel at 9:15 am.
 We wanted to visit the Zenana enclosure before we set off on our way back through route 2.